zackstout/VON91-Code-Challenge/README.md

 # Code Challenge
-Building a static website with a few basic animations.
+Building a prototype for an interactive static website.